Siddharth-Singh-2004/RevenuePredictions/README.md

 # Company Revenue Predictions
-Created an ARIMA model to predict the revenue of the company  (time series analysis) via forecasting.
+Created an ARIMA model (autoregressive integrated moving average) to predict the revenue of the company  (time series analysis) via forecasting.